Lucy A. Delaney: Civic engagement

 She was active in women's clubs, religious organizations and charity groups.

 Such organizations developed rapidly in both the African-American and white communities nationally in the years following the Civil War.
 She joined the African Methodist Episcopal Church in 1855, founded in 1816 in Philadelphia as the first independent black denomination in the United States.
 Delaney was elected president of the first colored society, the Female Union, an organization of African-American women.
 She also served as president of the Daughters of Zion, as well the Free Union, the first society for African American women.
 She was a leader in the black women's Masonic movement.

 Delaney was secretary to a black veteran's group after the Civil War.
 She belonged to the Col. Shaw Woman's Relief Corps, No. 34, a women's auxiliary to the Col. Shaw Post, 343, Grand Army of the Republic (GAR).
 The veterans' group was named after the white commanding officer of the 54th Massachusetts Infantry, the first of the United States Colored Troops and a unit that achieved renown for courage in the Civil War.
 Delaney dedicated her memoir to the GAR, which had fought for the freedom of enslaved people.

 Memoir

 In 1891, Delaney published her From the Darkness Cometh the Light, or, Struggles for Freedom, the only first-person account of a freedom suit.
 The text is also classified as a slave narrative, most of which were published prior to the Civil War and Emancipation.
 The book accomplishes the following:

 Death and legacy

-She died at the Negro Masonic Home, purchased by the Freemasons for aged members and widows in 1907, in Hannibal, Missouri on August 31, 1910.
+She died at the Negro Masonic Home, purchased by the Freemasons for aged members and widows in 1907, in Hannibal, Missouri, on August 31, 1910.
 Funeral services were held for her at the St. James African Methodist Episcopal Church in St. Louis, sponsored by the Heroines of Jericho.
-She was buried in Evergreen Cemetery in St. Louis.
+She was buried in Greenwood Cemetery in St. Louis.

 The city of St. Louis has frequently acknowledged Lucy Ann Berry's significance to local and national Black History.